ASCENT-Study of Sacituzumab Govitecan in Refractory/Relapsed Triple-Negative Breast Cancer

-All patients, including those prematurely terminating study participation, will be followed every 4 weeks during the first year and every 8 weeks thereafter for survival follow-up.
+All patients, including those prematurely terminating study participation, will be followed every 4 weeks for survival follow-up.
 This may be by telephone and will include documentation of any further anti-cancer therapy they may receive.
 Survival status may be also documented from public databases .

 The use of prophylactic antipyretics, antihistamines, antiemetics, sedatives or and corticosteroids has not been regularly required with sacituzumab govitecan and thus should be used only if medically necessary.
 The use of such medications for patients receiving TPC is at the discretion of the treating physician, but must be recorded.All patients on study will receive best supportive care, which includes the use of growth factors or blood transfusions, continuing or initiating the use of corticosteroids, other palliative medications for complications of disease (including medications for pain and dietary support), treatment of any active infections, and palliative external radiation therapy for bone metastases, or medications for other ongoing medical conditions.The use of other anti-cancer treatment (besides IMMU-132 or TPC) is not permitted during this study.
 However, palliative and/or supportive medications such as bone-modifying medications (bisphosphonates or denosumab), and/or procedures such as radiation and surgery will be allowed at the investigator's discretion.
 After discontinuing the study, the patient may not receive any more sacituzumab govitecan; otherwise, there is no restriction on subsequent therapies or interventions that a patient may receive.
 Any further anti-cancer therapy should be documented.